Frequently Asked Questions

 Is Reverse Osmosis water safe for plants?

-A Because Reverse Osmosis water is water in its purest form, it lacks many of the naturally-occurring minerals and elements and toxins found in
+Because Reverse Osmosis water is water in its purest form, it lacks many of the naturally-occurring minerals and elements and toxins found in ground water.
+If you choose to water your plants with RO water, check with your local garden center to determine the best supplements and/or fertilizer to use for your specific plants.

 If there is a boil order, can I drink Reverse Osmosis Water?